Introduction to Linux File Permissions

 Conclusion

 In this article, we have discussed the file permissions in Linux.
 This is to be kept in mind that the security of files is important.
-Malicious users will target the files and would try to change, remove or delete the file or its content.
-So setting the permission must be carefully done so that the tasks could run smoothly.
+Malicious users will target the files and try to change, remove or delete the file or its content.
+Setting permissions must be done carefully to ensure the smooth execution of tasks.

 Recommended Articles